PipedreamHQ/pipedream/docs/docs/pricing/README.md

 This limit does not affect deployed workflows, only when using the **Test** functionality on individual steps while in the workflow builder.

-[Upgrading to any Paid plan](https://pipedream.com/pricing) will remove this restriction and grant unlimited testing compute time.
+[Upgrade to any paid plan](https://pipedream.com/pricing) to remove this restriction and get unlimited testing compute time.

 ### Free Tier Polling Interval Limitations